dibiex/hackitall-prob/README.md

 ## How the vending machine works
 Our vending machine is mostly a state machine, has 3 states:
 * start where you can choose if you wanna see the stocks of the products or not
 * showstock where a list of all the products and its current stock its displayed
-    * buy this is the transaction state after you selected a product, you'll get a prompt to insert your card details, after that the transaction is sent to the server to verify and charge you, the server responds wih the status of the transaction, if its succesfull your product will be dispensed
+* buy this is the transaction state after you selected a product, you'll get a prompt to insert your card details, after that the transaction is sent to the server to verify and charge you, the server responds wih the status of the transaction, if it's succesfull your product will be dispensed

 ## How the server works
 The server gets transaction requests from the vending machine, with all of the card details in the request.